 - The borrower can’t wait for permanent financing

-- Incomplete ownership / project team in place
+- Incomplete ownership or project team in place

-Bridge loans typically have repayment terms of between 6 months and 3 years, after which the property is either sold or refinanced with permanent financing.
+Bridge loans typically have repayment terms of between six months and three years―after which the property is either sold or refinanced with permanent financing.

 They feature quick closings and the loan amounts are based on the fully improved value of the property, rather than its “as-is” value.
-In this way, commercial mortgage bridge loans provide the capital that a real estate investor needs in order to close on opportunities quickly, complete necessary renovations (if needed), and either sell or refinance into permanent financing with affordable monthly payments.
+In this way, commercial mortgage bridge loans provide the capital that a real estate investor needs to close on opportunities quickly, complete necessary renovations if needed, and either sell or refinance into permanent financing with affordable monthly payments.

-Unlike SBA 7a loans or CDC / SBA 504 loans, which require the majority of the property be used for your business to operate out of, commercial mortgage bridge loans can be used for non-owner occupied property.
-That means bridge loans can be used on commercial investment properties and income producing properties.
+Unlike SBA 7a loans or CDC / SBA 504 loans, which require that the majority of the property be used for your business to operate out of, commercial mortgage bridge loans can be used for nonowner occupied property.
+That means bridge loans can be used on commercial investment properties and income-producing properties.

 Who Are Commercial Mortgage Bridge Loans Right For?

-Commercial bridge loans can be a valuable tool for those looking for investment real estate (commercial, residential, or industrial) or for businesses looking for space to operate out of.
+Commercial bridge loans can be a valuable tool for those looking for investment real estate―commercial, residential, or industrial―or businesses looking for space to operate out of.

 Example: Using Commercial Bridge Loans to Buy & Renovate Investment Property

-Let’s say you’re purchasing a 20 unit apartment building that’s in poor condition and has only 50% tenant occupancy.
-Because of it’s poor state, you are able to purchase the property at a significant discount.
-While the property might be worth $2.5 million if it were completely renovated and tenant occupancy was increased to 90% or more, you may be able to buy it for $1 million in its current state.
+Let’s say you’re purchasing a 20-unit apartment building in poor condition and has only 50% tenant occupancy.
+Because of its poor state, you can purchase the property at a significant discount.
+While the property might be worth $2.5 million if it were renovated completely and tenant occupancy was increased to 90% or more, you may be able to buy it for $1 million in its current state.

 Renovating the apartment building to a place where it’s appraised at $2.5 million will cost an additional $1 million.
-The commercial bridge loan provider will the assign the property a loan-to-cost value of $2 million ($1 MM purchase + $1 MM renovation = fully renovated).
-A commercial bridge loan provider will typically limit their lending to this loan-to-cost and not the potential resale value.
+The commercial bridge loan provider will then assign the property a loan-to-cost (LTC) value of $2 million ($1 million purchase + $1 million renovation = fully renovated).
+A commercial bridge loan provider will typically limit their lending to this LTC and not the potential resale value.

-Most commercial mortgage bridge loans will be available for up to 80% of loan-to-cost (LTC).
+Most commercial mortgage bridge loans will be available for up to 80% of LTC.
 With a final cost of $2 million, the lender will provide financing for $1.6 million.
-This will enable you to purchase the property for $1 million, and have $600,000 to pay for renovations.
-The remainder of the funds needed – in this case, $400,000 – will come from your own funds.
+This will enable you to purchase the property for $1 million and have $600,000 to pay for renovations.
+The remainder of the funds needed―in this case, $400,000―will come from your own funds.